 FireEye reported they believe the activity may be consistent with a nation state preparing for a future attack.

 Triton is part of a limited number of malware families that target industrial control systems (ICS).
-Triton follows Stuxnet used against Iran in 2010 and Industroyer which FireEye believes was used by the Sandworm Team to target Ukraine in 2016.
+Triton follows Stuxnet, malware used against Iran in 2010.
+In addition, FireEye believed Industroyer was also used by the Sandworm Team to target Ukraine in 2016.